greenemadeline/exclusion_manuscript/README.md

 + **DO YOU HAVE ENOUGH COMMITS?**
 	+ For full credit there should be at least FIVE commits with INFORMATIVE ASSOCIATED MESSAGES.
 For example, only the first 2-3 commit messages in this XKCD are informative: [this](https://xkcd.com/1296/).
 + Did you submit as a pull request by the deadline?
-+ Do all R files run/knit without errors?
++ Do all R files run/knit without errors **when run from the directory where they reside**?
 	+ Is your knitted Rmarkdown document PROFESSIONAL?
 Think: Would I be comfortable sharing this document with a potential **future employer**?
 + Did you COMMENT your code?
 + Did you actually do the questions/tasks you were asked to do?
 For example,